darkpills/blackserial/README.md

 ## Manual install

-Offline installation is possible with required dependencies in the `./archives` directory.
+Offline installation of dependencies are provided in the `./archives` directory.
+Git repository are not provided.

 ### phpggc

 ```
+cd bin
 git clone https://github.com/ambionics/phpggc
 ```